 In this article, we will introduce an efficient study method based on our actual experience of obtaining N2 in the JLPT (Japanese Language Proficiency Test).

-The need for self-learning
+The need for self-study

 Japanese is completely different from English, so it takes a lot of time for your brain to get used to the Japanese structure.
 You have to make it a habit while continuing to study every day.
-Nevertheless, there are ample resources available for foreigners to learn Japanese, and anyone can easily access the materials they need via the Internet.
+There are ample resources available for foreigners to learn Japanese, and anyone can easily access the materials they need via the Internet.

 Therefore, excuses such as living abroad or not having enough money will not work.

-Best way to study Japanese
+The best way to study Japanese

 Youtube is one of the best ways to learn.
 There is a lot of video material available and it is suitable for all levels.
-You don\’t have to spend money on Rosetta Stone and the like, because Youtube has quality materials and you can study for free.
+You don’t have to spend money on Rosetta Stone and the like, because Youtube has quality materials and you can study for free.

-I said free, but I would recommend charging for this service.
-Even if you charge for a yearly subscription, it\’s not expensive at all compared to other materials.
-JapanesePod101.com is the one I used the most when I first started studying Japanese.
+We especially recommend JapanesePod101.com.
+While we said free, we would recommend paying for this service.
+Even if you pay for a yearly subscription, it’s not expensive at all compared to other materials.
+JapanesePod101.com is the one we used the most in conjunction with real-life lessons when we first started studying Japanese.
 It has hundreds of 15-20 minute video lessons (with natural Japanese scripts), with plenty of vocabulary and grammar explanations.

 Reading can help you form your vocabulary and Japanese brain if you work on it continuously every day.
 However, it is not recommended to read difficult materials right off the bat.

 NHK News Web Easy is a good place to start.
-NHK News Web Easy is a good place to start.
 It is updated daily with news articles written in easy Japanese.
 When your reading level reaches the intermediate to advanced level, we recommend that you read books, manga, and play games in Japanese.
 Learning what you like in Japanese and immersing yourself in the language is one of the most effective ways to study.